Appendix: tabulated_data Utility

 Dependencies And Troubleshooting

-• cantera mode requires Cantera Python package.
+• cantera mode requires the Python Cantera package.

 • If --omega_mode fitfile is used, --omega_fit_file must be provided.